-Years ago, Rob Redmond (one of the guys who inspired me to start a site about Taido in the first place) wrote an article that changed the way I thought about my training – which ended up changing the direction of my career.
+Years ago, Rob Redmond (one of the guys who inspired me to start a site about Taido in the first place) wrote an article that changed the way I thought about my training (and is sadly no longer online) - which ended up changing the direction of my career.

 Think of a really old computer.
 Now install some awesome new software on it.

 OK, so that's the metaphor: You body is the computer.
 Taido is the software.

 If you want Taido to "run" properly on your platform (your body), you need to put effort into developing your capabilities with respect to flexibility/mobility, strength/power, stamina/endurance - and that's just the physical side of it...

 (You could extend this to mental attributes like creativity, etc., which *can* be developed with practice.
 But for now, let's focus on just the physical part, because it's easier.)

 If your hardware isn't able to cope with a certain technique or movement, there are two ways to respond: